storyblok/bootstrap-demo/README.md

 $ npm run build

 # Sync your current state on the dev environment
+# NOTICE: By default the environment is always live.
+To change this set 'environment' to 'dev' in `config.js`.
 $ npm run deploy:dev

 # Sync your current state on the live environment